OsbornePro/NovaKey-Daemon/SECURITY.md

 NovaKey-Daemon is designed with defense-in-depth.
 The current v3 implementation includes:

+> **Optional** two-man rule (*local arm + device approval*)

+When enabled, injection requires:
+* a local arm action, and
+* a recent per-device approval message.

+This reduces risk from:
+* accidental injections into the wrong window while armed,
+* other paired devices injecting without the intended device’s approval.

+Limitations to state clearly:
+* If a device secret is compromised, the attacker can still send approval messages but still cannot inject unless the host is locally armed.
+* Does not protect against host compromise / local malware (*same as everything else*).

 ### Per-device identity and secrets

 * Each device has a unique **device ID** and 32-byte secret stored in `devices.json`.